suchayarj/WhatsOnYourFace/README.md

 I am interested in comparing 2 companies in each test.
 The 2 companies are chosen based on their charateristic.
 For example, companies with similar sizes and products (competitors) like Anastasia Beverly Hills and Benefit, and completely opposite company types like Chanel and Amerian International Industries (high end vs low end)

 I would like to find out
-**if there is a statistical significant difference the ratio of products contain very harmful chemicals to all products reported between 2 companies with 95% confidence**
+**If there is a statistical significant difference in the ratio of products contain very harmful chemicals to all products reported between 2 companies with 95% confidence?
+(Alpha = 0.05)**

 I am using Two Sample Approximate Test of Population Proportions, assuming that each product that contains **Very Harmful** ingredients is independent of the rest, and the number of products containing **Very Harmful** chemicals are Binomial distributed

-    H_0 : There is no statistical significant difference in the ratio of the 2 companies (P1 = P2)
+    H0 : There is no statistical significant difference in the ratio of the 2 companies (P1 = P2)

-    H_1 : There is a statistical significant difference in the ratio of the 2 companies (P1 != P2)
+    H1 : There is a statistical significant difference in the ratio of the 2 companies (P1 != P2)

 ### First Comparison: High End VS Low End
 - High End: Chanel Inc. reported 6 products contain **Very Harmful** chemical out of 88 products reported, ratio 0.068182